Rich merlot wine adds fruity notes and deep red color to soft butter caramels. One batch makes plenty to share, or gift them for a special occasion.

 Wrap it up!

-These caramels are soft, which means they have a luxurious bite but they’ll need to be individually wrapped very soon after cutting them.
+These Artisan Red Wine Caramels are soft, which means they have a luxurious bite.
+But they need to be individually wrapped very soon after cutting them.
 If left unwrapped, their shape will relax and slump.
 Refrigeration will firm the candy and help them keep their shape, so I recommend slicing the caramel while it is chilled.

-A box of these will be a great gift for a red wine connoisseur.
+Gift a box of these to your favorite red wine connoisseur.
 But you don’t have to be a wine-lover to eat them!
 They are more fruity and grape-y than anything.
 I think they’d make nice favors for a small wedding reception or other festive occasion, and one batch certainly makes enough to share!

 Artisan Red Wine Caramels